Microsoft brings intelligent cloud, intelligent edge vision to life at Computex Taipei

 A new category of devices: Windows Collaboration Displays

-Microsoft 365 brings together Office 365, Windows 10 and Enterprise Mobility + Security that delivers a complete, intelligent and secure solution to empower employees.
-It's a global productivity platform that enables multisense, multidevice experiences that put people at the center for both work and life.
-People around the world already use the power of Microsoft 365 across PCs, tablets, phones and other devices from our partners to work how, when and where they want.
+Microsoft 365 brings together, Office 365, Windows 10 and Enterprise Mobility + Security that delivers a complete, intelligent and secure solution to empower employees.
+It's a global productivity platform that enables multisense, multidevice experiences that put people at the center of both work and life.
+People around the world are already using the power of Microsoft 365 across PCs, tablets, phones and other devices from our partners to work how, when and where they want.

 Along with its partner ecosystem, Microsoft announced new opportunities to bring Microsoft 365 experiences to life through a new category of devices called Windows Collaboration Displays.
 These new devices allow users to experience Microsoft 365 collaboration tools, Office, Teams and Whiteboard, at room scale.
 A variety of Collaboration Displays from Sharp and Avocor will be available later this year.